 What Is a Bitcoin Faucet

 Here’s my thesis: Bitcoin faucets pay out a fraction of a penny per use.
-What’s worth a fraction of a penny today will be worth more tomorrow if Bitcoin rises.
+What’s worth a fraction of a penny today will be worth more tomorrow—if Bitcoin rises.
 Will Bitcoin rise?
 Probably.
 It could also crash.
-I’m a believer in Bitcoin’s longterm viability.
+I’m a believer in Bitcoin’s longterm viability, but that’s subjective.

 That’s what makes Bitcoin faucets so appealing to me.
 They’re a fun hobby with upside potential.

 Here’s a lifetime chart of Bitcoin’s market value.
-Note the large number of big and little spikes and corrections.
+Note the large number of big and little spikes and corrections in the graph.

 Bitcoin Faucet Math

 The best Bitcoin faucets tie their payouts Bitcoin’s price.
-They’re using exchange APIs to buy satoshis as they go so that their costs are constant in dollars.
+They’re using exchange APIs to buy satoshis on the fly so that their costs are constant in dollars.
 This is why you’ll see payouts on some faucets rise and fall throughout the day.
 FreeBitco.in exemplifies this model.

-Some faucets—like those that use microwallets like FaucetHub.io—pay out from wallets pre-filled by their operators.
+Some faucets—like those that use microwallets such as FaucetHub.io—pay out from wallets pre-filled by their operators.
 Most of these display the faucet balance right on the page.